hphelion/documentation/moonshot/prepare.supportmatrix.md

+**Important:** <br> * The disk must be resized depending on the anticipated image repository size.
+For example: If you import 100 different images then the size of the Hard Disk Drive (HDD) of the Controller Node must be greater than 100 + image size + 40GB.

-**Important:** The Baremetal host's internal storage space depends on the number of nodes planned to be provisioned and the size of the images being used to provision.
+** The disk size depends on the number of nodes planned to be provisioned and the size of the images used to provision.
 To calculate your internal storage needs, use the following equation:

-    Baremetal internal storage = X * N + N * 110MB + 100GB
+   `Hard Disk Drive = X * N + N * 110MB + 40GB`

-Where <b>X</b> is the average image size in gigabytes, and <b>N</b> is the expected number of additional nodes.
+Where, <br> <b>X</b> is the average image size in gigabytes <br> <b>N</b> is the expected number of additional nodes

 ## Moonshot chassis firmware {#firmware}
 <table style="text-align: left; vertical-align: top; min-width: 400px;">